 - Harm to self or others

-Polysubstance Use Dependence Treatment
+Polysubstance Use Disorder Treatment

-Before treating any patients for substance use disorders, it’s necessary that they undergo a wide range of diagnostic tests, including an assessment for underlying mental health disorders.
-If a person has a co-occurring mental illness, then the recovery path can differ and dual diagnosis treatment is required.
+Before treating any patients for substance use disorders, it’s necessary they undergo diagnostic tests, including an assessment for underlying mental health disorders.

-A drug and alcohol detox program is administered under close medical supervision to ensure the patient is safe and comfortable during withdrawal from all substances, which usually takes a week to 10 days to complete in most circumstances.
+A drug and alcohol detox program is often required under close medical supervision to ensure the patient is safe and comfortable during withdrawal from all substances.

-It’s easy to understand there are endless combinations of substances, illnesses and personal circumstances that can interact – making treatment a very individualized process.
-Medical intervention is often required when a person is suffering from polysubstance abuse.
+There are endless combinations of substances, mental health issues, and personal circumstances that can interact, which makes treatment a very individualized process.

 - Drug and Alcohol Detox Program

-- Non 12-Step Rehabilitation
+- Non 12 Step Rehabilitation

 - Medication Assisted Treatment (MAT)